alliblaze/cmdl-interpreter/README.md

 ---

+## UPDATE!
+INPUT FUNCTION ADDED

+input varname:

+Reads any text from the user and stores it in the variable.

+input_number varname:

+Reads user input, converts to a number (int or float), and stores it.

+Includes:
+Automatic string→number conversion
+Re-prompts until valid number is entered for input_number Works with all the existing syntax (labels, goto, loops, conditions, math, etc.)
+No other features were changed.

 # That's it for now, im going to try to make a 2d code thing or game engine next.